|Quick Facts: Manicurists and Pedicurists|

 Manicurists and pedicurists clean, shape, and beautify fingernails and toenails.

-Manicurists and pedicurists work in a spa or nail salon.
-Those who own a mobile grooming company travel to meet with their clients.
-Many work evenings and weekends.
-About 37 percent were self-employed in 2010, many running their own nail salon business.
+Manicurists and pedicurists usually work in a nail salon, spa, or hair salon.
+The job involves a lot of sitting.
+Those who own a mobile grooming company travel to their clients’ location.
+About 3 in 10 manicurists and pedicurists were self-employed, many running their own nail salon business.

-Manicurists and pedicurists must complete a state-approved cosmetology program.
-After they finish the program, they must pass a state exam for licensure, which all states except Connecticut require.
+Manicurists and pedicurists must complete a state-approved cosmetology or nail technician program and then pass a state exam for licensure, which all states except Connecticut require.

-The median hourly wage of manicurists and pedicurists was $9.45 in May 2010.
+The median hourly wage for manicurists and pedicurists was $9.43 in May 2014.

-Employment of manicurists and pedicurists is expected to grow 17 percent from 2010 to 2020, about as fast as the average for all occupations.
-High turnover and the growing number of nail salons will result in very good job opportunities.
+Employment of manicurists and pedicurists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+New nail services being offered, such as minisessions and mobile manicures and pedicures, will drive employment growth.
+High turnover and a growing number of nail salons will result in very good job opportunities.

 Compare the job duties, education, job growth, and pay of manicurists and pedicurists with similar occupations.